chen-teaching/teaching/na_s2023/syllabus.md

 There is no required textbook.
 In addition to the course notes, it is recommended that you read the relevant topics in:

-- *Numerical methods: design, analysis, and computer implementation of algorithms* by Anne Greenbaum and Tim Chartier
+- *Numerical methods: design, analysis, and computer implementation of algorithms* by Anne Greenbaum and Tim Chartier [[link]](https://ebookcentral.proquest.com/lib/nyulibrary-ebooks/detail.action?docID=867854)
-- *An Introduction to Numerical Analysis* by Endre Süli and David Mayers
+- *An Introduction to Numerical Analysis* by Endre Süli and David Mayers [[link]](https://www.cambridge.org/core/books/an-introduction-to-numerical-analysis/FD8BCAD7FE68002E2179DFF68B8B7237)

+Both of these texts are available online for free with an NYU netID.

 ## Grading